d4ckard/d4ckard.github.io/_drafts/an-intuition-for-logarithms.md

 $$log_{10}(80) = log_{10}(10 \cdot 8) = log_{10}(10) + log_{10}(8) \text{.}$$

 Depending on how hard you want to make it for yourself, you can also opt for different degrees of precision.
-As suggested by [kqr](https://two-wrongs.com/learning-some-logarithms.html), it's possible to get quite satisfactory results from only a single digit of precision.
+As suggested by [kqr](https://two-wrongs.com/learning-some-logarithms.html), it's possible to get quite satisfying results from only a single digit of precision.
 For completeness, I also added a higher-precision option for each value.
 It makes sense to memorize the higher-precision values for the logarithms that you'll just most often.
 This is why the base precision for $log_{10}(e)$ is slightly higher by default.

 <!-- Markdown table source (good for making edits):